Joining Post-16 at George Salter Academy means more than just studying - read more of the opportunities open to students:

 - Study support opportunities offered through Saturday Schools, Twilight Sessions, Residentials, University Masterclasses

-- Student Council, enabling students to have their say about their learning, Post-16 life, and the contribution they can make to the Academy, the local community, worthy causes and world issues.
+- Head Team, enabling students to have their say about their learning, Post-16 life, and the contribution they can make to the Academy, the local community, worthy causes and world issues.

 - Opportunities programme, enabling students to take every opportunity open to them.